Desmond Devenish: Theatre

 Devenish performed in the Broadway production of On the Waterfront at The Brooks Atkinson Theatre, which starred Ron Eldard, Penelope Ann Miller, David Morse and James Gandolfini.

+In 2025, Devenish wrote, directed, and performed The Forum, a raw and intimate solo theatre piece exploring themes of belief, betrayal, and the cost of conviction.
+The show premiered at the Edinburgh Festival Fringe.

 Film

 While still in high school, Devenish landed the lead role in Delinquent, directed by Peter Hall.
 He also starred in Exit 8A which ran at Sundance and The LA Film Festival.

 As a filmmaker, his LA Film School thesis, Split, was acquired by Shorts International.
 His second short Closure won best short at San Pedro International Film Festival.
 Devenish's feature film directorial debut, Misfortune, a gritty thriller shot in Tucson, Arizona won the Yellow Rose at Jaipur International Film Festival, best feature at Black Hills Film Festival, and was nominated for the Grand Jury Award at Dances With Films.
 Misfortune was theatrically released in a dozen U.S. markets, and is distributed by Entertainment One.

 Eddie & Sunny, Devenish's sophomore feature, which stars Gabriel Luna and Joanna Vanderham, centers on an impulsive loving homeless family, who commit a cartel-related homicide, leaving them and their child fugitives in pursuit of safe harbor.
 Silvio Muraglia and Andrea Iervolino have helmed on producing the project, filmed in Ostia, Italy and Guatemala.